dojot/docs/source/faq/faq.rst

 Which repository is the main one?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two main ones:
+There are 3 main ones:

 - `<https://github.com/dojot/dojot>`_: this is where we keep track of all the things related to this project as a whole, such as architectural